mhjort/ring-apigw-lambda-proxy/README.md

 Ring middleware for handling AWS API Gateway Lamdbda proxy Requests and responses

 Note!
-Currently only GET requests are supported.
+Currently only query params are supported, so no body is passed when using POST or PUT.
+      HTTP response contains always message-body, so using HEAD should be avoided.

 ## Installation